 Planning a firework display.

-Begins with a lot of legwork and long-term planning.
-There are discussions with the client about budgets, style, and timing of the show, site layout, and conditions, safety considerations etc. A site survey is always necessary, together with liaison with a variety of authorities.
+Planning a firework display begins with a lot of legwork and long-term planning.
+From discussions with the client about budgets, style, and timing of the show, site layout.
+To conditions of the site and, safety considerations etc. Finally a site survey is always necessary, together with liaison with a variety of authorities.

 Creating the display.

 The Display Director devises the show.
-All aspects are planned in detail with sequences prepared for all the necessary elements of the show.
-The opening and closing sequences are usually showpieces which are linked together with specialty feature elements.
+Next all aspects are planned in detail with sequences prepared for all the necessary elements of the show.
+And the opening and closing sequences are usually showpieces which are linked together with speciality feature elements.

 Music and fireworks.

 Many shows are fired to music and the soundtrack has to be edited, usually from pre-recorded sources, then timed to correspond with the pyrotechnic effects.
 Finally, the soundtrack is cued and a copy burnt to CD to be played over the showground P.A. system.

 How do they do that: A closer look

 Please click on the images below to learn what piece of equipment are being used.